 Medicare Part D review

 Changes can be made to an existing plan during open enrollment, which runs from October 15 to December 7.
 If you’ve experienced an increase in your monthly drug costs, we recommend reviewing your Part D coverage here: www.medicare.gov/drug-coverage-part-d.
 Formularies (drugs covered by a plan) may change from year to year.
 A review and comparison with other plans could uncover substantial savings.
-Related, read our in-depth Medicare article in our Q4 newsletter (starts on p10).
+Related, see all of our Medicare guidance from our recent virtual client event.

 Annual exclusion gifts